Back to Blog

 Trap 3: The matrix is treated as an output, not a conversation starter

-The risk matrix shows you where your risks cluster.
-That is genuinely useful.
+The risk matrix shows you where your risks cluster, and that is a useful starting point.
 But the matrix tells you nothing about what to do next, which risks are connected, what is causing them, or whether your existing measures are actually working.

-Teams that use the matrix as an endpoint — score it, colour it, file it — are treating a navigation tool as a destination.
+Teams that use the matrix as an endpoint, scoring it, colouring it, and filing it, are treating a navigation tool as a destination.
 The visual is meant to generate questions, not answer them.
 Why are three separate risks sitting in the top-right corner?
 Are they related?
 Is there a single measure that would address all three, or are they completely independent?
-The matrix cannot tell you.
-Someone has to ask.
+These are the questions someone in the room needs to ask, because the matrix cannot answer them.

-If your risk review meetings consist of looking at the heat map and confirming that nothing has changed, you are not doing risk management.
-You are looking at a picture of risk management.
+If your risk review meetings consist of looking at the heat map and confirming that nothing has changed, you are looking at a picture of risk management rather than actually doing it.

-This one is subtle but consequential.
-When a group of people scores a risk, the temptation is to average their scores, or to let the loudest voice in the room set the score.
-Both approaches discard the most valuable information: the disagreement itself.
+When a group of people scores a risk, the temptation is to average their scores or to let the loudest voice in the room set the number.
+Both approaches discard the most valuable information the exercise produces: the disagreement itself.

 If one person scores a risk as probability 2 and another scores it as probability 5, averaging to 3.5 and rounding to 4 loses the fact that two people have fundamentally different understandings of how likely this event is.
-That disagreement is not a problem to be resolved by arithmetic.
-It is a signal that someone has information the others do not, or that the risk is not well enough defined, or that the probability scale definitions need more work.
+That disagreement is a signal that someone has information the others do not, or that the risk is not well enough defined, or that the probability scale definitions need more work.

-When you get wide score variance, the right response is to slow down and understand why, not to average your way through it.
+When you get wide score variance, the right response is to slow down and understand why and not to average your way through it.

 What good practice actually looks like